Varun-Dua/Tesco---Case-Study-Python-/README.md

 # Tesco---Case-Study-Python-

+Python_Updated_Models contains updated models using feature selection and Oversampling of Minority Class using Resampling and SMOTE

 Use of Marketing Content Cards is a very common online advertising method.
 Organisations nowadays scrape clickstream data from websites, in order to predict customers’ preferences based on the content